Name: Rich & Leah Moss, three children, one Mexican exchange student, and, until very recently (sniff), a fierce Rhodesian Ridgeback named Koa

 • Sideboard: the now defunct Storehouse Furniture outlet (sniff!)

-• Art: the photos of the buffalo and the horse are by a Durango CO (totally living there someday!) based artist, Claude Steelemen, the other photographs are antique prints of small business entrepreneurs in Mexico City given to us by Rich's dad who is a total globetrotter
+• Art: the photos of the buffalo and the horse are by a Durango CO (totally living there someday!) based artist, Claude Steelmen, the other photographs are antique prints of small business entrepreneurs in Mexico City given to us by Rich’s dad who is a total globetrotter

 KITCHEN

-- • Pendant lights: Seagull Lighting
+• Pendant lights: Seagull Lighting

 • Tile: Mosaic Tile in Rockville, MD

-Leah & Rich's BEDROOM
+LEAH & RICH’S BEDROOM

-- • Headboard is a DIY
+• Headboard is a DIY

 • Dresser: Old Lucketts Store